Exploring a Career as a Financial Advisor in Singapore? Talk to us today!

 There’s no way around it: At some point, you’ll have to make a decision.
 Will you invest in blogging, social media, and paying influencers or will you just pay someone who’s already doing it to generate leads?
 Do you want to spend hours staking out new territory to shake each prospect’s hand or will you just try to make an authentic connection over the phone?
 The choices are simple enough but you’re shelling out money in whichever direction you choose to go.

 Also, don’t forget that leads generated by the right ads do work too.
-The quality of these leads depends on the quality of the ads and the process used to convert users into leads.
 With that said, if you buy insurance leads from a company with a strong advertising campaign, you don’t need to worry that their leads are not “organically generated.”

 Selling insurance is largely a numbers game, and you’ll want to reach out to as many people as you can.

-In the end, it doesn’t matter how a lead lands in your lap if you’re closing more business than ever.
-Selling insurance is largely a numbers game, and you’ll want to reach out to as many people as you can without going over your marketing budget.
+When it comes down to it, it doesn’t really matter how how you get the lead if you’re closing more business than ever.
+Selling insurance is all about numbers, and you’ll want to reach out to as many people as you as you possibly can without going over your marketing budget.
 If that budget is heavily reliant on purchased leads and this strategy works for you, there’s no shame in your game.

 Myth 5: Insurance is all about sales